Hans Bethe: Early life

 His father accepted a position as professor and director of the Institute of Physiology at the University of Kiel in 1912, and the family moved into the director's apartment at the institute.
 Initially, he was schooled privately by a professional teacher as part of a group of eight girls and boys.
-The family moved again in 1915 when his father became the head of the new Institute of Physiology at the University of Frankfurt am Main.
+The family moved again in 1915 when his father became the head of the new Institute of Physiology at the Goethe University Frankfurt.